 Because of the friction of solvent and channel side wall, 4 regions with different flow are present in this model.
 Due to diffusion, a sample particle can easily migrate from one of these zones into another.
 By this effect, a small amount of the sample partially eludes the retention effect of the crossflow.
 This portion is then detected much earlier than the retained sample.
 However, it does not accompany a ”solvent front”, a term used for the description other chromatography techniques, which has no actual correspondent in field-flow-fractionation: Due to the parabolic flow distribution, the single laminar layers of the solvent flow are permanently displaced against each other.
 As a result, no common elution speed for all layers should exist.
-It has been reported that the observed peak intensity increases with decreasing Vc [24,41].
+It has been reported that the observed peak intensity increases with decreasing Vc [25,42].
 This might be reasoned by an increase of the permeable (i.e. unaffected from crossflow) area in the presented model.

 To give experimental evidence, dedicated mathematical models will have to be developed in the future.
-Therefore, the physical nature of t0 has to be considered as a theoretical auxiliary construct (i.e. “the time needed to flush the separation volume if there was no flow gradient along the diameter” as it was the case for very big wall distance).
+Therefore, the physical nature of tvoid has to be considered as a theoretical auxiliary construct (i.e. “the time needed to flush the separation volume if there was no flow gradient along the diameter” as it was the case for very big wall distance).
 One should not rely on an experimental value for this parameter consequently.
 Approaches already exist, which substitute its value by the information on the channel shape and the external calibration measurement using a calibrant with known diffusion coefficient.
-Our fifth algorithm belongs to this group as well as some simplified versions in literature [10,42,43] or the replacement of the known D with a related property of the calibrant [18].
+Our fifth algorithm belongs to this group as well as some simplified versions in literature [10,17,20,43,44] or the replacement of the known D with a related property of the calibrant [18].
 According to our study, this groups remains the only valid approach to conduct the calibration properly.

 6. Conclusions

 We have shown that the measured void peak is not a reliable value for the evaluation of field-flow-fractionation data.
 Based on this observation, we could confirm this hypothesis by Wahlund [10] and give strong evidence how a gold standard calibration for the evaluation of AF4 data with current instruments can be performed.
 Our dedicated software for the evaluation has the potential to greatly improve the practical handling of AF4 data.
 As already known, the information about channel volume and channel width are the critical quantities for contemporary machines.
-Avoiding t0 as an error-prone calibration input is likely to improve accuracy of AF4 measurements.
+Avoiding tvoid as an error-prone calibration input is likely to improve accuracy of AF4 measurements.
 The development of our software will be continued, considering a list of features for numerous possible extensions:

 Alternative calibration methods as investigated recently [18].
 Also,